Graduate School

 Graduate students do not need to submit a Leave of Absence form if they do not enroll in summer term.

-A graduate student intending to resume active graduate student status following interruption of his or her study program for one or more terms, excluding summer session, must apply for leave of absence to maintain graduate student standing in his or her degree program.
-(See Section IV below).
-The Leave of Absence form must be received by the Graduate School at least 15 working days prior to the first day of the term involved.
-The time the student spends in approved on-leave status will be included in any time limits relevant to the degree (See Sections C.1. and C.2. below).
-Students in on-leave status may not a) use any university facilities, b) make demands upon faculty time, c) receive a fellowship or financial aid, or d) take course work of any kind at Oregon State University.- Eligibility
+The Leave of Absence form must be received by the Graduate School at least 15 working days prior to the first day of the term for which leave is being requested.
+The time the student spends in approved on-leave status will be included in any time limits relevant to the degree (see sections c.i. and c.ii. below).
+Students in on-leave status may not a) use any university facilities, b) make demands upon faculty time, c) receive a fellowship or financial aid, d) be employed as a graduate assistant, or e) take coursework of any kind at Oregon State University.

-Only graduate students in good standing are eligible for leave of absence.
+Only matriculated graduate students in active graduate student status are eligible for leave of absence.

-- submit the Leave of Absence form indicating each term for which leave is requested, and
+ii. submit the Leave of Absence form indicating each term for which leave is requested, and

-- complete all degree requirements within the time limits established in this catalog.
+iii. complete all degree requirements within the time limits established in this catalog.

-- Limits
+c.
+Limits

-- Time spent in on-leave status will be included in all time limits pertaining to the student’s degree program.
+ii.
+Time spent in on-leave status will be included in all time limits pertaining to the student’s degree program.

 Students with approved on-leave status are not required to pay tuition or fees.
 However, students who must register as per section I, "Minimum Registration," must pay both tuition and student fees.

-- Eligibility
+- 1

-- Unauthorized Break in Registration
+3. Unauthorized Break in Registration

-A graduate student who takes an unauthorized break in registration by failing to maintain continuous enrollment or by failing to obtain a leave of absence will relinquish his or her graduate standing in the university.
+A graduate student who takes an unauthorized break in registration by failing to maintain continuous enrollment or by failing to obtain a leave of absence will relinquish their graduate standing in the university.
 Students who wish to have their graduate standing reinstated will be required to apply for readmission and pay the application fee.
-The readmission application must be approved by the student’s major professor, department/school/program chair, and graduate dean.
+The readmission application must be approved by the student's major professor, department/school/program chair, and graduate dean.
 Acceptance back into a graduate program is not guaranteed even if the student departed in good standing.
 The petitioner for readmission will be required to meet university and departmental admission requirements and degree completion requirements that are in effect on the date of readmission.
-Review of the Application for Graduate Readmission may also result in a change of residency status from resident to nonresident. - Appeal
+Review of the Application for Graduate Readmission may also result in a change of residency status from resident to nonresident.

 In the case of extraordinarily extenuating circumstances, students may appeal the provisions of the continuous graduate enrollment policy by submitting a detailed request in writing to the dean of the Graduate School.